sylphai-com/synth/code-of-conduct.md

-## AutoDC Community Code of Conduct 1.0
+## SylphAI Community Code of Conduct 1.0

 ### Our Pledge